 When supplementing, look for flavonoids included in the formula and better-absorbed forms of Vitamin C such as Ester-C and liposomal.
 This will minimize gastrointestinal distress and increase utilization in the body.
 For best results, you may want to supplement every three hours or so, especially during times of illness, as vitamin C is used up quickly in the body.

-Recovery and inflammation
+Supplements for Recovery and inflammation

 Today we are seeing increased levels of inflammation due to poor diet, high stress, and lack of sleep, to name a few reasons.

 Inflammation is the predominant factor in chronic disease and illness.

 Exercise, though beneficial, does initiate an inflammatory response in the body, which is why calming inflammation through diet, lifestyle, and supplementation is so important.